azalutsky/MoveIt2Docker/README.md

 ## Things You Need

 - Ubuntu (unsure of which version is recommended)
-- NVidia graphics card? idk. (let me know if this breaks on your computer...)
 - Download docker [(More info here)](https://docs.docker.com/engine/install/ubuntu/)

 ## Running This Tutorial